Today In History logo TIH

 India established two of its highest civilian honors on January 2, 1954 — the Bharat Ratna and the Padma Vibhushan.
 The Bharat Ratna, meaning "Jewel of India," is the nation's supreme award.
 Only 53 people have received it.
 C. Rajagopalachari, Sarvepalli Radhakrishnan, and C.V.
 Raman were among the first recipients.

-Panama's president Jose Antonio Remon Cantera was assassinated on January 2, 1955.
+Panamanian President Jose Antonio Remon Cantera was assassinated on January 2, 1955, shot while attending a horse rac…

-Panama's president Jose Antonio Remon Cantera was assassinated on January 2, 1955.
-His deputy, Jose Ramon Guizado, assumed the presidency — then was removed days later when investigators connected him to the killing.
-Guizado became the only Panamanian president impeached for murder.
-The country cycled through three leaders in a single week.
+Panamanian President Jose Antonio Remon Cantera was assassinated on January 2, 1955, shot while attending a horse race at the Juan Franco racetrack.
+His vice president, Jose Ramon Guizado, assumed the presidency but was removed from office just days later when investigators connected him to the assassination plot.
+Guizado became the only Panamanian president to be impeached for murder, and the country cycled through three different heads of state within a single week, exposing the fragility of Central American democratic institutions.

 Panamanian president Jose Antonio Remon Cantera was shot dead at a racetrack on January 2, 1955.